optisense/skyfi-modelship/README.md

 ### Output types
 The inference decorated function should return objects that are from the ModelShip output types or lists of them.
 They're exported in the `skyfi_modelship` package:

-- skyfi_modelship.`IntegerOutput` - Output class for integers.
+- skyfi_modelship.`IntOutput` - Output class for integers.
 - skyfi_modelship.`FloatOutput` - Output class for floats.
+- skyfi_modelship.`StrOutput` - Output class for strings.
 - skyfi_modelship.`PolygonOutput` - Output class for polygons.
 - skyfi_modelship.`GeoJSONOutput` - Output class for GeoJSON features.
 - skyfi_modelship.`ImageOutput` - Output class for images.